dymmond/lilya/docs/en/docs/contrib/security/introduction.md

      - A **token** is essentially a string containing information that can later be used to authenticate the user.
      - Tokens usually have an expiration time:
        - After expiration, the user must log in again.
-       - This limits the risk if the token is stolen since it won’t work indefinitely (in most cases).
+       - This limits the risk if the token is stolen since it won't work indefinitely (in most cases).

 4. **Token Storage**: The frontend temporarily stores the token securely.